AdeeLGondaL/Custom_Kubernetes_HPA/README.md

 > The ML Replica image takes ~5 minutes the first time (downloads the CPU PyTorch wheel, ~700 MB).
 Subsequent builds are fast due to layer caching.

 ### Step 3 — Apply RBAC and config

+These `kubectl` commands can be run in any terminal (no Docker env setup needed):

 ```bash
 kubectl apply -f k8s/autoscaler/serviceaccount.yaml